I started painting as a child and won a prize in the ‘Herald Art Awards’ when I was still young.

 LANDSCAPE DRAWING in pen and ink 4 day workshop at Wirrealpa Station in the Flinders Ranges.

-PETERBOROUGH COUNTRY MARKETS: I brought the local Peterborough Country Markets into being in July of 2008 and it has grown from strength to strength in 2009 and 2010.
+PETERBOROUGH COUNTRY MARKETS: Willie, my husband, and I, brought the local Peterborough Country Market into being in July of 2008 and it has grown from strength to strength in 2009 and 2010 and still going well in 2019!
 It is an open market where anything may be sold.
 There are indoor and outdoor stalls.
 The market is held every 3rd Saturday of the month at the Peterborough Regional Art Centre.

 BURRA ART GROUP 4 day painting trip on the banks of the Murray River near Morgan.